 What’s your sleep routine?

-Do you go to bed exhausted, turn on the TV to decompress from your busy day’s stress and anxiety and drift off when you can no longer keep those eyelids open?
+Do you go to bed exhausted, turn on the TV to decompress from your busy day’s stress and anxiety and drift off to restless sleep?

 Or do you listen to soft music and snuggle up with a novel before drifting off to la-la land?

 I used to fight sleep for the longest time.

 Why do we need to spend a third of our lives unconscious when we already have such a short and swift time on this earth as it is?

 Why can’t we stay awake for it all?